 Online Gaming, Speed, and Latency on 4G LTE

 Today, wireless internet connections like 4G LTE are finally fast enough to support online gaming.
 For gamers who use 4G LTE as their primary internet connection, faster speeds open new opportunities to play fast-paced games like first-person shooters, explore complex game modes, and connect with other gamers in multiplayer scenarios.
+When it comes to gaming, network latency, or ping time, is often more critical than the speed of your connection.

 Let’s take a closer look at how the minimum internet speeds for online gaming on Xbox One, PC, PlayStation 4, and Nintendo Switch compare to the average internet speeds of a 4G LTE connection.
 Then, we’ll quickly examine how game modes and game settings affect those minimum requirements.